Kia K900 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Kia K900 are $1,400 a year for full coverage insurance.
-Comprehensive insurance costs around $298 each year, collision costs $484, and liability coverage costs around $460.
-Liability-only coverage costs as low as $510 a year, with high-risk coverage costing $3,024 or more.
-Teenage drivers receive the highest rates at $5,268 a year or more.
+Estimated insurance rates for a Kia K900 are $1,400 a year including full coverage.
+Comprehensive costs approximately $298 a year, collision insurance costs $484, and liability coverage costs $460.
+A liability-only policy costs as little as $510 a year, and high-risk insurance costs around $3,024.
+Teen drivers pay the most at up to $5,268 a year.

 Average premium for full coverage: $1,400

-Rate estimates include $500 deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 states and K900 models.
+Rates are based on $500 deductible amounts, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and K900 trim levels.

-For a driver in their 40's, prices range go from as low as $510 for a discount liability-only rate to a high rate of $3,024 for high-risk insurance.
+For the normal driver, insurance rates for a Kia K900 range from as low as $510 for liability-only coverage to a high of $3,024 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.